-- the brine in the system (sodium chloride or lithium hydride) has a secondary function for cleaning and can act as a disinfectant to reduce the bacteria and fungus within the marijuana greenhouse or pharmaceutical clean rooms.
+- the brine in the system (sodium chloride or lithium hydride) has a secondary function for cleaning and can act as a disinfectant to reduce the bacteria and fungus within the cannabis greenhouse or pharmaceutical clean rooms.

 But what are the drawbacks?

 The initial investment in desiccant dehumidification systems can increase the initial cost.
 A further cost driver at the beginning can be the heat distribution to the units.
 If they are self contained systems, they will require a separate hot water heating circuit to provide heat 365 days a year at a higher temperature level compared to the common greenhouse heating.
 If the dehumidification unit is located inside the greenhouse, an additional exhaust duct to the outside will be required to exhaust the hot and humid regeneration air.
-Another disadvantage is that the additional pipe and ductwork required could cause unwanted shading in the marijuana greenhouse.
+Another disadvantage is that the additional pipe and ductwork required could cause unwanted shading in the cannabis greenhouse.

 A desiccant air dehumidification system for a greenhouse can be a good alternative to more traditional refrigerant systems.
 They can significantly reduce electrical bills and give additional heating during cold periods, however, will come with a higher initial investment.
 Whether a desiccant system is cheaper in the long run will depends on the routine ambient and working conditions, but will make a big impact in locations where the supply of low-cost heat (i.e. gas) or electricity is particularly expensive.

 Further reading – case study